Skip Navigation

 It is important to remember that oral health affects more than the health of your teeth.
 Cavities in baby teeth cause pain and swelling that can be tremendously uncomfortable for your child.
 Oral infections can enter the blood stream and lead to other serious health problems.
 Bacteria can quickly ‘jump’ from one part of the mouth to another, thus resulting in infections and cavities in new erupting adult teeth.

-Ready to schedule your child’s first visit with our Northeast Philadelphia pediatric dentists?
+Ready to schedule your first visit with our Northeast Philadelphia orthodontic team?

 Scroll to top